EunoiaC/Boa/README.md

 ```

 ### Variable operations
-Variables have operations that can be used to modify their values
+Variables have operations that can be used to modify their values, these operations can be used inside of expressions.
 ```
 c = 90
 c += 25         //Variable c is now 115